williamboman/eureka/content/using-imagemagick-to-diff-images/index.md

 ## Conclusion

-ImageMagick is a very powerful tool with capabilities that exceed most people's expectations.
+ImageMagick is a powerful tool with capabilities that exceed most people's expectations.
 Use it to automate image processing tasks!
 The following is a script that I use for simple comparisons (to use it: name it something cool, `chmod +x` it, and put it somewhere in your `PATH`).